tartley/algorithmic-generation-of-opengl-geometry/presentation.rst

 .. class:: handout

-    The renderloop on the last slide

-    So this is all well and good, but to create complex shapes this way is quite tedious.
-In addition, rendering each shape independantly, using a distinct call to glDrawArrays for each Shape, gets very slow after a few hundred shapes are added.
-What we really need is a way to compose new shapes out of combinations of the existing ones.
+    So this is all well and good, but to create complex shapes this way is still quite tedious.
+In addition, each iteration of the renderloop on the last slide is quite slow - those calls to glfunctions are across the ctypes boundary.
+So rendering each shape independantly, using a distinct call to glDrawArrays for each Shape, gets very slow after a few hundred shapes are added.
+What we really need is a way to compose new shapes out of combinations of the existing ones, and draw the composition in a single draw call.

     Introducing MultiShape, the composite shape.
 As you can see, this is a really simple class, it just contains a collection of child shapes,